 - Bake with a layer of baking paper on top.
 This also prevents the top of the eggplant drying out, it also prevents it from browning too much.

 - Score the flesh in a cross-hatch pattern.
 This helps the eggplant cook more evenly, and also gives the miso topping little valleys to seep into and spread its deliciousness.

-There are countless ways you serve your delicious miso glazed eggplant.
-Steamed rice is a great accompaniment (to hep soak up the flavours) and salad makes a great lighter option.
+There are countless ways you can serve your delicious miso glazed eggplant.
+Steamed rice is a great accompaniment (to help soak up the flavors) and salad makes a nice, lighter option.